Revolt against Assad draws Briton to Syria

-AMMAN (Reuters) - Moved by his mother’s tales of atrocities in her homeland three decades ago, British student Mohammad Qadi Riha set off from London to Syria to join the armed resistance against President Bashar al-Assad.
+AMMAN (Reuters) - Motivated by his mother’s tales of atrocities in her homeland three decades ago, British student Mohammad Qadi Riha said he set off from London to Syria to join the armed resistance against President Bashar al-Assad.

-He convinced his mother, a survivor of a 1982 massacre in the city of Hama, that he was going only to film footage on behalf of British media.
+He said he convinced his mother, a survivor of the 1982 Hama massacre, that he was going only to film footage on behalf of British media.
 Rebels, with whom he said he spent six weeks, gave him rudimentary combat training as soon as he arrived in May and took him on their missions.

 Armed with a pistol given to him by the fighters from the Jabal Shashabo Brigade, Qadi Riha said he witnessed the aftermath of artillery barrages that destroyed parts of the Apamea Citadel in Hama’s al-Ghab Plain, an Arab defensive position during the Crusades era where rebels have been sheltering.